timberio/docker-client/README.md

   Experimental: true
 ```

-_NOTE: Output will be different based on container and server version being used._
+_NOTE: Output will differ based on the container and server versions being used._

 ## Building